hujhax/austin-improv-wiki/Steve Rogers.md

 **Steve Rogers** is a photographer who has worked frequently with the Austin improv community, both photographing shows and shooting publicity photos.

 After cutting his teeth shooting a couple of performances of *[[Dusk]]* and *[[The Sandbox]]*, he did primary photography for the first time on *[[Showdown]]* in 2011.
+He has shot over 380 troupes and improv shows since then in all of the improv theaters.

 ## More Information
 * [http://www.steve-rogers-photography.com/ The Steve Rogers Photography web site.]